 There is a class of computer program called a neural network.
-Such programs mimic some of the ways in which the billions of neurones in the human brain are interconnected.
+Such programs mimic some of the ways in which the billions of neurons in the human brain are interconnected.
 One such way is called a multi-layer perceptron, an example of which I developed as a computer program in the late 1990s.
 At present (2009) neural network programs can only mimic limited aspects of the brain's functionality on a very limited scale.
 Nevertheless, there is no reason, in principle, why a neural network program could not eventually be made to equal the complexity of the human brain.

 Unlike a conventional computer program, a neural network can learn.
 In other words, the programmer does not have to incorporate within it, in advance, the methodology for working out all the possible answers to all the possible questions it may be asked.
 Once set in operation, it just has to be told (by a human teacher) when it has given a right answer and when it has given a wrong answer.
-When it is told that it has given a wrong answer, it adjusts various weightings in its neurones so that it will give the right answer the next time.
+When it is told that it has given a wrong answer, it adjusts various weightings in its neurons so that it will give the right answer the next time.

 In its basic form, the neural network software has to be taught by a human teacher.
 It needs to be told whether it has adapted correctly or erroneously to its environment.
 By adding criteria that can determine whether it has improved its adaptation to its environment or worsened it, neural network software can be made to learn without human aid.
 In other words, it can teach itself.
 At the beginning it will not be able to fool anybody that it is anything but a machine.
 However, after years of interacting with humans, it should have learned to respond like a human.
 So eventually, it should be able to fool everybody.